c0rp-aubakirov/unity-launcher-toggle/README.md

 ## Installation

-[Download](https://github.com/c0rp-aubakirov/unity-launcher-toggle/archive/master.zip) or clone repository  to your home directory, in my case it is `/home/c0rp`.
+[Download](https://github.com/c0rp-aubakirov/unity-launcher-toggle/archive/master.zip) or clone this repository to your home directory, in my case it is `/home/c0rp`.

 Go to `System Settings / Keyboard / Shortcuts / Custom Shortcuts`.